brgrhrng/BINF6250F25/projects/project08/README.md

 # Struggles
 Overall:
-* Indexing into multiple arrays at the same time, during multiple loops, remembering what
-* order the indexes need to be in for each structure.
+* Indexing into multiple arrays at the same time, during multiple loops, remembering what order the indexes need to be in for each structure.
 * Trying to remain flexible with class structure/infrastructure when we're not quite sure what the next steps are going to be.
+* LOG-PROBABILITIES: We implemented a flag to store/calculate our Viterbi probabilites in log10-space internally, to avoid underflow errors in long observation seqs.
+While our math *looks* right at every step we've examined, the end result is an incorrect path.
+  * For now, log_values defaults to False, so our working flat-probability implementation is used.
+But we would really like to fix our log implementation and make it True by default.

 Jacque:
 * Continue to find it difficult to visualize classes/objects, and items/methods that